 The formal Design Report and construction drawings were submitted to the New Mexico Office of the State Engineer (NMOSE) in the Winter of 2010.
 NMOSE review is complete and a permit was issued in August 2010.

 Because the dam is located on U.S. Forest Service property, an Environmental Assessment (EA) was completed and a Decision Notice and a Finding of No Significant Impact (FONSI) was issued.

 Construction on the dam began in 2011 when the Las Conchas fire swept through Los Alamos burning the watershed again.
 With the dam now compromised as it was under construction during the fire, DPU built a diversion around the dam to allow stormwater run off to go around the dam and prevent it from washing away.
 Post-fire flooding in 2011, however, did wash out the access road and filled the reservoir once again with debris and delayed reconstruction of the dam until 2013.
 The dam was officially completed in the summer of 2013.
 However, the watershed had not fully recovered and another flooding event in the summer of 2013 washed out the access road and filled the reservoir with sediment and debris.

 Project Schedule and Budget

 Fair Use.
 You may print, reproduce, retrieve, and/or use the information and images contained in these Dept. of Public Utilities web pages for non-commercial, personal, or educational purposes, provided that you (1) do not modify the information in any way and (2) include attribution to the Los Alamos Dept of Public Utilities of New Mexico, with our copyright notice.
 If material is used for commercial purposes, you must obtain permission from the Dept. of Public Utilities of Los Alamos County, New Mexico prior to its use.
-Contact the Los Alamos Dept. of Public Utilities, 170 Central Park Sq., Los Alamos, NM 87544 or email@example.com
+Contact the Los Alamos Dept. of Public Utilities, 1000 Central Avenue, Ste 130., Los Alamos, NM 87544 or email@example.com